SSL vs. TLS: Which should you be using?

 The PFS cryptographic protocol generates unique session keys on each connection and ensures that the server’s private key cannot decrypt past communications—even if it becomes compromised later.
 Any future attacks against private keys don’t affect previously established connections since the hacker can’t decrypt the connection with a stolen key.

 PFS also helps ensure privacy.
-Data remains confidential even when the organization stores it long term or transmits it over an insecure channel.
+Data remains confidential even when the organisation stores it long term or transmits it over an insecure channel.

 Use strong and unique passwords